sourcegraph/about/content/blogposts/2023/blah.md

 (TODO - attention grabber and introduction)

+FIRST DRAFT:
+Within the rapidly expanding domain of artificial intelligence, the capacity for Large Language Models (LLMs) to sift through extensive codebases and provide insightful responses has evolved into a critical necessity for today's software developers.
+The traditional search methodologies have proven insufficient time and again, as developers find themselves spending countless hours grappling with them, only to be left navigating through a labyrinth of misleading results, hallucinations and vague responses to their code-related inquiries.

 ## Orthogonal search dimensions

 (TODO - rewrite this paragraph) Consider embeddings-powered search to be good at answering high-level questions.
 You're asking a question about auth, of course we want to include relevant files about auth docs, etc. Ask a question about how code is implemented, suddenly the 10,000 foot view doesn't make sense.
 Using our heap of compiler-accurate source code indexes (SCIP), we can traverse semantic relationships between pieces of code and include the relevant ones in the context window.
 This gives us a detail-oriented source view on the same data.